checkmarx-ts/CxQueryReplicate/README.md

 parameters *must* be configured:

 - `base_url`: The base URL of the source CxSAST instance.
-- `client_id`: The clint identifier sent in the authorization token request.
+- `client_id`: The client identifier sent in the authorization token request.
 This must always be “resource_owner_client”.
 - `client_secret`: The client secret sent in the authorization token request.
 This must always be “014DF517-39D1-4453-B7B3-9930C563627C”.
 - `grant_type`: The grant type sent in the authorization token request.
 This must always be “password”.
-- `max_try`: Te maximum number of times to retry an API operation which has failed.
+- `max_try`: The maximum number of times to retry an API operation which has failed.
 - `password`: The password of the user with which to connect to the source CxSAST instance.